moisiet/shiny/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Packages suggested but not available for checking: ‘hgu95av2.db’ ‘GO.db’
+    Package suggested but not available for checking: ‘hgu95av2.db’

     Package which this enhances but not available for checking: ‘rstudio’
     ```